 If your cat is constantly fearful and aggressive, it’s most likely that something else, such as your household, lifestyle, or even you, is the underlying problem!

-If you are still not sure what to expect from a Maine Coon cats temperament, and why you should buy a Maine Coon, then watch this video of our own male Maine Coon cat:
+If you are still not sure what to expect from a Maine Coon cats temperament, and why you should buy a Maine Coon, then watch this Youtube video of our own male Maine Coon cat:

 Maine Coon Cat Behavior Problems